 The MD5 sum for the ISO file is provided below:

 Run the LiveCD as a Virtual Machine

 If you're having problems booting the LiveCD on a newer computer, try installing the LiveCD as a virtual machine using free products like:

 Please see the official instruction manual for VirtualBox for step-by-step instructions to install your CD or ISO as a virtual machine.

 You can also download the book's source code directly and set up your own Linux environment:

-Please note that No Starch Press does not provide support for Ubuntu, VMWare, VirtualBox, or any third party software.
+Please note that No Starch Press does not provide tech support for torrent clients, CD-burning software, Ubuntu, VMWare, VirtualBox, or any other third party software.

 No Starch Press

 245 8th St.

 This software is released for free public use under several open source licenses.
 It is provided without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
 See the license text included with each program for details.
 Source code for Ubuntu can be downloaded from http://archive.ubuntu.com or can be ordered from Canonical at the cost of the media and shipping.
 Ubuntu and Canonical are trademarks of Canonical Ltd. All other trademarks are the property of their respective owners.